odxxt/ResQTank/README.md

 - **Guidance Mode**: Activates assisted guidance mode.

 #### Tank Status
-Displays the connection status of various components:
-- **3D Lidar**: Status indicator for the 3D Lidar sensor.
-- **2D Lidar**: Status indicator for the 2D Lidar sensor.
-- **Camera**: Status indicator for the camera.
-- **Arduino**: Status indicator for the Arduino.
-- **Motor Drivers**: Status indicator for the motor drivers.
+This section displays the connection status of various components, including the 3D Lidar, 2D Lidar, camera, Arduino, and motor drivers.
+Each status indicator runs on a separate thread, ensuring real-time updates and responsiveness without blocking the main GUI thread.
 A green indicator means the device is connected, while a red indicator means it is not connected.

 #### Features Section
+This section includes buttons to start various features of the ResQTank, these includes the following:
 - **Start 3D Mapping**: Begins the 3D mapping process.
 - **Start Image Processing**: Starts the image processing algorithms.
 - **Start IR**: Activates the infrared sensor for dark environments.

+Each function button in the Features tab triggers a separate subprocess, allowing these operations to run independently and concurrently with the main GUI.
+This ensures that resource-intensive tasks do not interfere with the responsiveness of the user interface.

 #### Terminal Output
 The terminal output at the bottom of the GUI provides real-time feedback on the system's status, including connection attempts and error messages.